Education

 Appendix 1

 Why did you want to become a teacher?
-(If multiple reasons please list)
+(If there are multiple reasons, please list)

 How long have you been a qualified teacher?